What is Herpes Zoster?

 - Anti-viral medication: anti-viral Herpes Zoster medicines may be prescribed to help fight off the virus and control the spread of the infection.

-- Medicated cream: lotions may be prescribed for topical application to assist with the healing of the rashes and to reduce discomfort.
+- Medicated cream: lotions may be prescribed for topical applications to assist with the healing of the rashes and to reduce discomfort.

-- Cool compresses: using a towel dipped in cool water and applying it on the affected area can help provide relief from the pain and itching.
+- Cool compresses: using a towel dipped in cool water and applying it to the affected area can help provide relief from the pain and itching.

 - Other remedies: Several remedies exist such as colloidal oatmeal creams or medicated baths that can help soothe the irritation and discomfort in the infected region.

 Care.fit is the one-stop platform for all your medical needs and requirements right from primary consultations to the most advanced treatment.
 Interact with and get help from some of the best doctors in India by accessing the Care.fit website or app.

 Herpes Zoster is a viral infection, and as of now, no Herpes Zoster cure exists.
 It is also very difficult to prevent.
 However, there are Herpes Zoster vaccines available that can significantly lower the risks of being infected.
 Vaccines are available for both cases of chickenpox as well as shingles.
 Although these do not one hundred percent guarantee that you will not contract either disease, they greatly reduce the severity of the infection in individuals and also reduce the chances of complications such as post-herpetic neuralgia which is an extremely painful condition that develops as a result of herpes zoster.